 Unavoidably, data acquisition applications involve connecting external things to the computer.
 DO NOT get inputs mixed up with the AC line.
 An inadvertent short can instantly cause extensive damage.
-ACCES cannot accept liability for this kind of accident.
 As an aid to avoid this problem:

 - a.
 Avoid direct connection to the AC line. - b.
 Make sure that all connections are secure so that signal wires are not likely to come loose and short to high voltages. - c.
 Use isolation amplifiers and transformers where necessary.
-There are two types of ground connections on the rear connector of AD12-8.
+There are two types of ground connections on the rear connector of AIO8.
 These are called Power Ground and Low Level Ground.
 Power ground is the noisy or dirty ground that is meant to carry all digital signals and heavy (power supply) currents.
 Low Level Ground is the signal ground for all analog input functions.
 It is only meant to carry signal currents (less than a few milliamperes) and is the ground reference for the A/D converter.
-Due to connector contact resistance and cable resistance there may be many millivolts difference between the two grounds even though they are connected together and to the computer and power line grounds on the AD12-8 card.
+Due to connector contact resistance and cable resistance there may be many millivolts difference between the two grounds even though they are connected together and to the computer and power line grounds on the AIO8 card.

-Chapter 8: Programmable Interval Timer
+Chapter 7: Programmable Interval Timer

-The AD12-8 contains a type 8254 programmable counter/timer which allows you to implement such functions as a Real-Time Clock, Event Counter, Digital One-Shot, Programmable Rate Generator, Square-Wave Generator, Binary Rate Multiplier, Complex Wave Generator, and/or a Motor Controller.
+The AIO8 contains a type 8254 programmable counter/timer which allows you to implement such functions as a Real-Time Clock, Event Counter, Digital One-Shot, Programmable Rate Generator, Square-Wave Generator, Binary Rate Multiplier, Complex Wave Generator, and/or a Motor Controller.
 The 8254 is a flexible but powerful device that consists of three independent, 16-bit, presettable, down counters.
-Each counter can be programmed to any count as low as 1 or 2, and up to 65,535 in binary format, depending on the mode chosen.
+Each counter can be programmed to any count between 1 or 2 and 65,535 in binary format, depending on the mode chosen.

-On the AD12-8 these three counters are designated Counter #0, Counter #1, and Counter #2.
-Counter #0 is un-dedicated, with the gate, output and clock connections fully accessible via the I/O connector.
-Counter #1 receives clock inputs from a 1/32 multiple of the high speed computer color oscillator clock (14.31818 MHz).
-The output of counter #1 is used as the clock for counter #2, thus counters #1 and #2 are cascaded together to form a 32-bit counter.
-The output of counter #2 is also available at the I/O connector, pin 23.
-If the CLK0 jumper is installed, the output of counter #1 can be used as an alternate input clock for counter #0.
-Outputs of counter #2 are used to initiate A/D conversions if the TMR/EXT jumper is in the TMR position.
+On the AIO8 these three counters are designated Counter #0, Counter #1, and Counter #2.
+Counter #0 and counter #1 have the gate, output and clock connections fully accessible via the I/O connector.
+Counter #2 receives clock inputs from a 1/2 multiple of the PC bus clock.
+The output and gate of counter #2 is also available at the I/O connector.
+If the AIM-16 is being used with programmable gain, then all counters are required for setting the gains on the AIM-16.